-The team also uses the API to automatically alert groups outside customer service about relevant issues, and to add support to Slack’s mobile app.
-Users can also report bugs through the app, making it easier for engineers, designers and product managers to collect feedback and expedite fixes.
+The team also uses the API to automatically alert groups outside of customer service about relevant issues, and to add support to Slack’s mobile app.
+Users can also report bugs through the app, making it easier for engineers, designers, and product managers to collect feedback and expedite fixes.

-Over time, Slack’s support team has grown to 175 agents located in Melbourne, San Francisco, Vancouver, Toronto and Dublin—now offering a full omnichannel customer experience.
-In 2017, Slack expanded its Zendesk solution to include Chat and Talk, and joined the early access programme for Zendesk Explore.
-Together, the team provide 24/7 email support in English and are expanding chat support to 24/5.
+Over time, Slack’s support team has grown to 175 agents located in Melbourne, San Francisco, Vancouver, Toronto, and Dublin—now offering a full omnichannel customer experience.
+In 2017, Slack expanded its Zendesk solution to include Chat and Talk, and joined the early access program for Zendesk Explore.
+Together, the team provides 24/7 email support in English and are expanding chat support to 24/5.
 Agents field up to 25,000 tickets each month, and respond to sometimes thousands of tweets a day.

-Agents respond to most email tickets in under an hour, and maintain a CSAT across the board of close to 100 per cent.
-Pursuant to its mission of delivering a human conversation, Slack never sends automated responses and works instead to anticipate customer issues to maintain its internal response time goals.
+Agents respond to most email tickets in under an hour, and maintain a CSAT across the board of close to 100 percent.
+To its mission of delivering a human conversation, Slack never sends automated responses and works instead to anticipate customer issues to maintain its internal response time goals.

 As volume climbs and Slack continues its move upmarket, the support team has committed to a unique structure.
-Rather than tiering agents and generalising across the platform, Slack trains agents to specialize in particular areas.
+Rather than tiering agents and generalising across the platform, Slack trains agents to be specialised in particular areas.
 Triage captains monitor the queues and route tickets.
 It’s been very effective, Schauer said.
-And although the company provides self-service through its help centre, it does not ask customers to self-diagnose.
+And although the company provides self-service through its help center, it doesn’t ask customers to self-diagnose.